-When I left home at the age 17, I picked the furthest point from my home town (while still being in the same country), and went there.
-Invercargill.
+When I left home at 17, I picked the furthest point from my home town to relocate to, the aim was to be as far from home as possible yet still be in the same country.
+So naturally I ended up in Invercargill, having never been to the South Island before.
 From the moment I stepped off the train in my Waikato rugby jersey, I basically flew solo into a Wizard of Oz style tornado full also sorts of different people.
-I wasn’t in Kansas anymore.
+I clearly wasn’t in Kansas anymore.

-I’m not sure where or how I first encountered Dave*, he kind of just appeared and then continued to appear on a regular basis.
-Luckily for me, Dave worked at a cleverly named Thai restaurant, and while he’d randomly appear on a regular basis… he almost always appeared with food.
-As a poor student with far more important things to waste my money on, this was super handy.
+I’m not sure where or how I first encountered Dave*, he kind of just appeared from nowhere and then continued to appear on a regular basis.
+Luckily for me, Dave worked at a cleverly named Thai restaurant, and while he’d randomly appear on a fairly regular basis… he almost always appeared with food, and being a poor student miles from home, this was super handy.

-Dave was student just like me, but whatever he was studying, I know it wasn’t science, which made his semi regular sales pitch even less convincing.
-You see, Dave had a wee Mary-Jane habit, which meant every now and then for a bit of extra cash he would try and sell me his “million dollar” scientific theory.
+Dave was student like me, although I have no idea what he was studying or when he actually went to class.
+All I know for certain is that he wasn’t studying science, which made his semi regular sales pitch even less convincing.
+You see, Dave had a wee grass habit, which meant every now and then for a bit of extra cash he would try and sell me his “million dollar” scientific theory.
 Remember now, Dave wasn’t a science student, he was a Thai restaurant waiter with a “theory” jotted on a napkin.
-What I loved though, was his passion, for someone with little knowledge he was very passionate about his theory.
-He was upbeat and passionate about a theory he really knew nothing about.
-Sometimes in life we should be more like Dave… up beat about the things we know nothing about, and excited to learn more.
+What I loved though, was his passion, for someone with little knowledge he was very upbeat and passionate about his theory.

 At the time of the genocide, he’d recently returned from the Republic of Congo and was staying with his brother before starting at the local university.
 Fluent in French, English and over five African dialects, Francois had scored a job working as a translator and assistant for a doctor with the Red Cross.
 While out one evening at celebratory dinner with his employer (the eve before starting his job) Rwandan President Uvenal Habyarumana was killed after his plane was shot down…that changed everything, and Francois never started his new job and never again saw his brother.